 Thank you, President Johnson.
 Please note that the next meetings of the Board of Trustees and its committees are scheduled to take place Tuesday, November 15 through Thursday, November 17.
 Is there any other business to come before the Board at this time?
-Hearing none, this meeting is adjourned.
+August 16-18, 2022, Board of Trustees meetings Hearing none, this meeting is adjourned.
 Thank you very much for coming.
 The meeting adjourned at 3:53 p.m.